ToolkitCustomizeWidgetsDirectoryCustomize — Visibility Engine

 Toggle What it does

-Apply Highlighter effect to sign-up CTA box Adds a Highlighter animation (corner ribbon, pulse glow, gentle throb, shimmer sweep, bounce, underline fill) to the sign-up CTA card so it pops.
-Works in all three modes.
+Apply Highlighter effect to sign-up CTA box Adds a Highlighter animation (corner ribbon, pulse glow, gentle throb, shimmer sweep, bounce, underline fill) to the CTA card so it pops.
+Works in all modes.

 Highlighter style for CTA box Pick which animation to apply, or leave empty to inherit Highlighter's site-wide default.

 Both toggles are mirrored on Highlighter's own Configure panel — saving in either place updates the other.
-The CTA glow color also follows whatever Highlighter is configured for site-wide, so the brand color stays consistent.

 DirectoryAds integration